MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 Further, if action items are not feasible, they will lie around and be ignored to the point that - once they become feasible - everybody will assume they're still not feasible and keep ignoring them.

 We recently observed that instead of writing up actionable action items as GitHub issues that are easy for everybody willing to contribute to find, we kept the action items in our org meeting document or as cards on our Trello boards.
-Both of them are neither improve the visibility of the action items for new contributors, nor reduce maintainance efforts in terms of liaising potential contributions with the action item.
+Both of them neither improve the visibility of the action items for new contributors, nor reduce maintainance efforts in terms of liaising potential contributions with the action item.

 That's why, _@pollend_ started an effort to write up GitHub issues based on action items listed in our org meeting document and Trello boards.
 In a first step, this mainly targeted improvements for "Josharias Survival" one of our main gameplays.
 You can find the newly created and actionable items in the [associated "JoshariasSurvival" repository](https://github.com/Terasology/JoshariasSurvival/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
 We hope that these enable interested contributors to get started with contributing gameplay improvements for Terasology.

-### 📚 Documenation Cleanup
+### 📚 Documentation Cleanup

 Spring is around the corner, as are all the GSOC students eager to dive deeper into the Terasology code base, so we put some effort into cleaning up the [Terasology Wiki].
 It all started off with a simple architectural overview of the typical **Terasology workspace** drawn by _@skaldarnar_.